obonaventure/cnp3/book/application/email.rst

 The first four reply codes correspond to errors in the commands sent by the client.
 The fourth reply code would be sent by the server when the client sends commands in an incorrect order (e.g. the client tries to send an email before providing the destination address of the message).
 Reply code `220` is used by the server as the first message when it agrees to interact with the client.
 Reply code `221` is sent by the server before closing the underlying transport connection.
 Reply code `421` is returned when there is a problem (e.g. lack of memory/disk resources) that prevents the server from accepting the transport connection.
 Reply code `250` is the standard positive reply that indicates the success of the previous command.
 Reply codes `450` and `452` indicate that the destination mailbox is temporarily unavailable, for various reasons, while reply code `550` indicates that the mailbox does not exist or cannot be used for policy reasons.
 Reply code `354` indicates that the client can start transmitting its email message.

-.. comment:: For the final sentence below: "Once the client....", does it mean to say "...has sent all of its email messages", or "... has finished sending all of its email message" ??
-The first one indicates that there are multiple messages, while the second indicates that there is only one, but each part of this one message.

 The transfer of an email message is performed in three phases.
 During the first phase, the client opens a transport connection with the server.
-Once the connection has been established, the client and the server exchange greetings messages (`HELO` command).
+Once the connection has been established, the client and the server exchange greetings messages (`EHLO` command).
 Most servers insist on receiving valid greeting messages and some of them drop the underlying transport connection if they do not receive a valid greeting.
 Once the greetings have been exchanged, the email transfer phase can start.
 During this phase, the client transfers one or more email messages by indicating the email address of the sender (`MAIL FROM:` command), the email address of the recipient (`RCPT TO:` command) followed by the headers and the body of the email message (`DATA` command).
-Once the client has sent all the email messages to the SMTP server, it terminates the SMTP association (`QUIT` command).
+Once the client has finished sending all its queued email messages to the SMTP server, it terminates the SMTP association (`QUIT` command).

 A successful transfer of an email message is shown below

 .. code-block:: text

  S: 220 smtp.example.com ESMTP MTA information
- C: HELO mta.example.org
+ C: EHLO mta.example.org
  S: 250 Hello mta.example.org, glad to meet you
  C: MAIL FROM:<alice@example.org>
  S: 250 Ok